appium/ruby_console/osx.md

 For iOS 7+ make sure to use Xcode 5.

 That done, you'll need to create a symlink for
 `gcc` to get the ruby build (particularly FFI) to install properly.
+This isn't required on OS X 10.9.
 If `/usr/local/bin` is in your path, you can do:
 ```
 ln -s /usr/bin/gcc /usr/local/bin/gcc-4.2